 Be Flexible with Shipping

 I don’t ship using other couriers since I had experienced too many delays with them in the past.
-If a customer insist that they want the cheaper couriers, I politely explain why I don’t ship using other couriers anymore.
+If a customer insists that they want the cheaper couriers, I politely explain why I don’t ship using other couriers anymore.
 Most customers will accept my explanation and some will not and will cancel the order.

 I don’t want to compromise the quality of my service for the price difference of couriers which isn’t really that much.